Insigneo Showcase 2026

 Description

 We're delighted to confirm the date for our next Insigneo Showcase event.
 We look forward to seeing you at the ±¬ÁÏTV's The Wave Building on Thursday, 18 June 2026.
-Please mark your diaries!

 This full day event is an opportunity for our members, funding agencies, regulatory agencies, industrial colleagues, and other academic groups in the UK to meet and see first-hand the innovative research produced by our Institute.